Funny Face: Production

-Astaire's character was loosely based on the career of Richard Avedon,Puente, Maria.
-"Avedon pushed photography to the edge" - USA Today - October 1, 2004Feeney, Mark.
-"Photographer Richard Avedon dies" - Boston Globe - October 2, 2004 who provided a number of the photographs seen in the film, including the stills for the opening credits, which were also used in the halls of Quality magazine.
+Astaire's character was loosely based on the career of Richard Avedon, who provided a number of the photographs seen in the film, including the stills for the opening credits, which were also used in the halls of Quality magazine.
 Probably the most famous single image from the film is the intentionally overexposed close-up of Hepburn's face in which only her facial features—her eyes, eyebrows, nose and mouth—are visible.
 This image is seen briefly in black-and-white at the very beginning of the opening title sequence, which was designed by Avedon, during the "Funny Face" musical number which takes place in a darkroom, and when Dick (Astaire) presents it to Maggie (Thompson).

 Release

 Box office

 On initial release, Funny Face was a box office disappointment and failed to break even.
 However, in 1964, when My Fair Lady (also starring Hepburn) was released to excellent reviews and huge box office grosses, Paramount theatrically reissued Funny Face.
 As a result, the film drew substantial crowds and finally turned a profit.